DespairC/SimpleDB/course-info-2021/lab4.md

 discuss options).
 Additionally, we are providing extra test cases for this lab that are not in the original code distribution you received.
-We reiterate that the unit tests we provide are to help guide your implementation along, but they are not intended to be comprehensive or to establish correctness.
+We reiterate that the unit tests we provide are to help guide your implementation along, but they are not intended to be comprehensive or to establish(建立) correctness（正确性）.

 You will need to add these new files to your release.
 The easiest way to do this is to change to your project directory (probably called simple-db-hw)